GSA-TTS/identity-dev-docs/_pages/production.md

 1. [Create a new app on the](https://dashboard.int.identitysandbox.gov/) Login.gov Partner Dashboard.
 Select “Apps” from the top right menu, then select the “Create a new test app” button.

+2. Select “YES” for production configuration - this configuration is for a production app.

-2. Enter the name of the app as it appears in your IAA in the "App Name" field. **Do NOT use environment names such as "Prod" or "Production".**
+3. Enter the name of the app as it appears in your IAA in the "App Name" field. **Do NOT use environment names such as "Prod" or "Production".**

-3. Enter the name of the app as it should appear to users in the "Friendly Name" field. **This is the app name a user will see when logging in.**
+4. Enter the name of the app as it should appear to users in the "Friendly Name" field. **This is the app name a user will see when logging in.**

-4. Next, choose an agency team for the app from the drop down menu
+5. Next, choose an agency team for the app from the drop down menu

-5. Select the authentication protocol that will be used by the service provider.
+6. Select the authentication protocol that will be used by the service provider.

-6. Choose the level of service and default Authentication Assurance Level (AAL) field from the drop down menus and select the correct attribute bundle.
+7. Choose the level of service and default Authentication Assurance Level (AAL) field from the drop down menus and select the correct attribute bundle.

-7. Enter the issuer, a unique string to identify the app in the Identity Provider (IdP).
+8. Enter the issuer, a unique string to identify the app in the Identity Provider (IdP).

-8. Upload your logo and public certificate file using the "Choose a file" buttons.
+9. Upload your logo and public certificate file using the "Choose a file" buttons.
 Note: the public certificate file may not be required if you are using the OIDC PKCE flow.

-9. Enter the push notification URL and redirect URIs, if applicable.
+10. Enter the push notification URL and redirect URIs, if applicable.
 You can enter additional redirect URIs by selecting the “Add another URI” button.

-10. Specify the sign-in, sign-up, and forgot password help text users will encounter in your app.
+11. Specify the sign-in, sign-up, and forgot password help text users will encounter in your app.
 This step is optional but encouraged to ensure better usability.
 Take a look at the [Partner Support Help Desk](https://zendesk.login.gov) for a good example of help text.

-11. Once all fields are complete select the "Create test app" button.
+12. Once all fields are complete select the "Create test app" button.

 If you encounter errors or have questions after completing these steps, please submit a technical support ticket through the [Partner Support Help Desk.]({{ site.baseurl}}/support/#contacting-partner-support)